skeoop/skeoop.github.io/Home.md

 #### Lab
 * Quiz on Recursion
-* Discussion of JUnit tests for Withdraw Strategy - create a Purse (attribute) in setUp method and write methods to simplify coding of tests.
+* Discuss JUnit tests for Withdraw Strategy - use a Purse attribute, setUp method, and utility methods to simplify tests.
-* Methods with variable length args
+* Methods with variable length parameter list
 * [Lab13 OCSF Framework](https://skeoop.github.io/week13/Lab13-OCSF-Framework.pdf).
 This is an introduction to frameworks.
 Files for this lab:
     * [ocsf-231.zip](http://skeoop.github.io/week13/ocsf-231.zip) contains ocsf-2.31.jar, source code, and Javadoc.
     * [demoserver.jar](http://skeoop.github.io/week13/demoserver.jar) question server you can use to test your client.
 Run it from command line using `java -jar demoserver.jar`.